 Make sure you always carry plenty of water so your pet does not become dehydrated.

 Like people, dogs need documentation that allows them to travel.

-In general, that means that your dog must have a passport, microchip and all his updated vaccines.
+In general, your dog must have a passport, microchip, and all his updated vaccines.

 Keep in mind that some countries have additional entry guidelines, such as Ireland and the United Kingdom.
 Be sure to check each country’s rules on your itinerary to avoid disappointments at the border.
 (Bringing your pet dog to Great Britain)

-Most small dogs are allowed in the cabin of many European airlines and trains (except Eurostar).
+Most small dogs are allowed in the cabins of many European airlines and trains (except Eurostar).